HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/oidc/automation/dx-oidc-automation.md

 ### Creating config properties file

-You will have to create a file named `oidc-config.properties` file under `/opt/HCL/wp_profile/ConfigEngine/properties/` in the `dx-core` pod.
-This file can be created anywhere but ensure that you specify this path while running the config engine task.
+You have to create a file named `oidc-config.properties` file under `/opt/HCL/wp_profile/ConfigEngine/properties/` in the `dx-core` pod.
+You can create this file anywhere but ensure that you specify this path while running the config engine task.
 The properties file is used for both the enable and disable oidc configuration tasks.

-Execute following commands for creating a file as below:
+Execute the following commands for creating a file:

 ```sh
 kubectl exec -it dx-deployment-core-0 bash -n dxns
 vi /opt/HCL/wp_profile/ConfigEngine/properties/oidc-config.properties
 ```

-Copy the content below and ensure you provided values for the placeholders before you save it.
+Copy the following content and ensure you provided values for the placeholders before you save it.

 ```properties
 oidc.clientId=<YOUR_CLIENT_ID>